Healthcare Compliance and Cloud Computing

 HIPAA compliance in a world of accelerating advancements in cloud computing is a daunting task for every healthcare entity.

-In 2014, NIST set a Cybersecurity framework for industries to establish Cloud compliance within the HIPAA Rules and Regulations.
+In 2014, NIST set a Cybersecurity framework for industries to establish cloud compliance within the HIPAA Rules and Regulations.
 Loopholes, uncovered by enterprising cyber-attackers, must be sealed with the help of determined American IT companies.

 Framework Foundation:

 • Identify personnel, devices, systems, and facilities and define their importance to the organization and business objectives.
-Prioritize the organization’s Cloud mission and its objectives.
+Prioritize the organization’s cloud mission and its objectives.
 Define cybersecurity roles, responsibilities, and corresponding risk-management arrangements.

 • Monitor regulatory risk and operational governance.

-• Establish risk tolerances and Cloud priorities.
+• Establish risk tolerances and cloud priorities.

-• Ensure personnel is adequately trained to maintain Cloud security obligations.
+• Ensure personnel is adequately trained to maintain cloud security obligations.

 Callout 4- blurred background-Innovate in a Multi-Cloud World-3 text boxes